arieivs/42/1_born2beroot/README.md

 Some guidance: inside your VM running in Linux and when looking at your VM's settings on VirtualBox, GB/MB is actually GiB/MiB.
 When you're creating your VM and defining partitions sizes, it's GB/MB.

 <br />

-👉 Follow [António's amazing notes](https://www.notion.so/Born2BeRoot-6a10c2b772a74c20981c1c16b961b404) - that's basically what you need to do.
-Some additional notes below:

 ## 1. Create a new Virtual Machine
 * Create a new VM (with Debian 64-bit) and go for all recommended options;